 0333 200 1122 Please note: no direct phone number is available for this theory test centre.

 The test centre is ideally located near to Brighton train station and the beachfront.
 So, if you’re arriving by rail, you can expect a quick and easy 11-minute walk down the road.

 Those opting to take the bus instead should hop off at either the Bhasvic or Port Hall Road bus stop.
 You’ll find that each one is less than 5 minutes walk from the theory test centre.

 For more information on the transport links serving Brighton, head over to the Brighton & Hove Council website.

 As soon as you arrive at the test centre, you’ll notice that parking options are few and far between.
-The test centre does not provide any onsite parking and Queens Road is flanked with double yellow lines.
+The test centre does not provide any onsite parking and Dyke Road is flanked with double yellow lines.
 If your driver needs to park up, it’s time to look for options in the surrounding area.

 Never head into your theory test blind.
 It’s a surefire way to come out with a fail.
 You need to know the format of the test, what material to study and revise everything until the information is firmly lodged in your brain.

 Luckily, there are plenty of resources out there that can help you soak up the knowledge you need.
 Check out the list below for some of our favourite theory test study aids.